How priors of initial hyperparameters affect Gaussian process regression models: Experiments

 To compare $\bm{\theta}_{act}$ and $\bm{\theta}_{final}$, Figure \ref{SEprior123} illustrates their visual positions, where $``\Box"$ represents $\bm{\theta}_{act}$ , $``\star"$ represents $\bm{\theta}_{final}$, the $``+"$s are the intermediate values during the process of optimization and the color of the symbols stands for the value of the negative log marginal likelihood (nlml).

 Apparently, regardless of the priors, the optimisation converges very fast and the estimated hyperparameter $\bm{\theta}_{final}$ is always very close to $\bm{\theta}_{act}$.\\

 We now test the prediction performance by the GPR with SE kernel.
 Only \textbf{Prior 1} is used since the estimated hyperparameters from different priors are almost the same.
 The samples are generated using two GP models with two different hyperparameters: $\bm{\theta}_{act} = [5, 2]$ and $\bm{\theta}_{act} =[15,7]$, respectively.
 And the above experiment is repeated 20 times and the average results are reported in Table \ref{tab:addlabel}.
-As demonstration, Figure \ref{SEpriorResults} shows typical predictions of GP and corresponding SRMSE and MSLL.

 It is obvious that the mean estimate of $\bm{\theta}_{final}$ is very close to $\bm{\theta}_{act}$ with small standard errors for both cases, and the GPR model performs well and stably for both interpolation and extrapolation predictions.